deriv-com/smarttrader/README.md

 ### Use a custom domain

-In order to use your custom domain, please put it in a file named `CNAME` inside `scripts` folder of your local clone of binary-static.
+In order to use your custom domain, please put it in a file named `CNAME` inside `scripts` folder of your local clone of smarttrader.

 ## Manage releases